-9.9 Controller Configuration
+9.11 Controller Configuration

-The controller has a number of configuration and operating options and calibration parameters which are programmable via the front panel.
-These are accessed from the secondary menu after the cutout set-point function by pressing "SET".
-The display prompts with "EDnFIG."
-Press "SET" once more.
-There are five sets of configuration parameters-probe parameters, operating parameters, serial interface parameters, IEEE-488 interface parameters, and controller calibration parameters.
+The controller has a number of configuration and operating options and calibration parameters, which are programmable via the front panel.
+These are accessed from the secondary menu after the cutout set-point function by pressing "SET."
+There are 5 sets of configuration parameters - probe parameters, operating parameters, serial interface parameters, IEEE-488 interface parameters, and controller calibration parameters.
 The menus are selected using the "UP" and "DOWN" keys and then pressing "SET".
+Pressing "EXIT" in any secondary menu exits and returns to displaying the temperature (see Figure 5, Controller Operation Flowchart).

-9.10 Probe Parameters
+9.12 Probe Parameters

-The probe parameter menu is indicated by,
+The probe menu is indicated by,